Overview of the Curriculum 2022-23

-If you require any further information please contact Dr Alan Stokes, Director of Curriculum, at school or by emailing email@example.com.
+If you require any further information please contact Dr Alan Stokes, Assistant Principal (Curriculum) by emailing email@example.com.

 Encouraging a love of reading is a culture that we really foster, both throughout the English department and the school as a whole.
 Students are encouraged to read widely forenjoyment and understanding.
 Every student has access to the latest library system and once a fortnight, they have a timetabled library lesson.

 Research Findings: Reading Means Achieving